What is Heating Oil?

 There are three typically grades of heating oil you can order.

-Number 1 Diesel, also called Kerosene or Stove Oil.
+Number 1 diesel is also called Kerosene or Stove Oil.
 This fuel has a lighter specification than typical heating oil which enables it to burn better in a “pot burner” or wick heater.
 Kerosene has its own specification as the fuel used by wick heaters.
 Kerosene is typically Number 1 diesel but not all Number 1 diesel’s are kerosene due to the need to be taken up by a wick heater.
 Any biodiesel content in a kerosene product WILL NOT work in a wick kerosene heater.
 So be very aware of confirming that your kerosene has never come into any contact with a biodiesel blend of fuel.

-Red Number 2 Diesel, also called Heating Oil, Dyed Diesel, Off-Road Diesel is the default heating oil fuel.
+Red dyed diesel also called Heating Oil, Dyed Diesel, Off-Road Diesel is the default heating oil fuel.
 The fuel is dyed red to denote no on-road fuel taxes are attached to it.
 When you call and ask for heating oil, this is the fuel you are requesting.
 Clear or Green Number 2 Diesel is the fuel sold at retail gas stations and truck stops.
 That fuel will also work in your furnace, you just are paying for on-road taxes attached to that fuel.

 Where do heating oil companies get their fuel?